 Start to love others again.
 Stop being mad at the world for what you may have gone through.
 It was a terrible thing, a horrific thing, but it also a thing in the past.
 Don’t let your past decide your future.
 You cannot change history, but you can decide your future.
 Love people again, love life again by doing what fulfills you.
 Whatever it is, start living your life, one baby step at a time.

 Feed your mind.
 Your mind will feed on whatever you feed it.
 Good or bad, it will think on whatever you give it.
 Feed your mind with things that bring you happiness.
 Hobbies, music, or whatever it is, get busy with good things.

 Change the record.
 That internal voice in your head needs to change from being hurt to being healed.
 Whatever you have been through, its your attitude that can help you recover.
 Having an attitude of “this thing wont beat me” is a winning attitude.
 It can be like a switch that gets turned on or off depending on your decision.

-There are many levels of abuse that can happen each and everyone of us.
+There are many levels of abuse and emotional hurt that can happen each and everyone of us.
 I do hope this blog post has helped, and I would love to hear from you.

 If you want me to email you as I write on these topics, you can subscribe for free at HERE by filling in your email address.
 So comment below or email me at firstname.lastname@example.org.
 All emails are strictly confidential.